-To put it simply, your Texas personal injury attorney should not waste your time by mishandling your documents or funds, or being unprepared altogether.
-The outcome of a case can be adversely affected if the lawyer shows up to court without necessary preparation.
+To put it simply, your Texas personal injury attorney should not waste your time by mishandling your documents or funds or being unprepared altogether.
+The outcome of a case can be adversely affected if the lawyer shows up to court without the necessary preparation.

 Your lawyer should have evidence received or submitted as the result of an investigation as well as have:

 - Copies of any checks you have written related to your case

 - And any other documentation regarding your case

 Poor Communication: Your Lawyer Does Not Return Your Calls

 Lack of communication on your lawyer’s end can be frustrating when you are involved in a high-stakes legal battle.
 Almost every attorney is busy due to the very nature of their work.
 However, there is no excuse for not returning your emails or phone calls within a reasonable amount of time.

 As a client, be aware that it might not be possible for your lawyer to always return your call themselves – but you should always receive a response from their paralegal or assistant at the very least.
 If you are working with a trial attorney, they likely spend a lot of time traveling, so they may not be able to get in touch with you.